Bull kelp

 Bull kelp is a common name for the brown alga Nereocystis luetkeana which is a true kelp in the family Laminariaceae.
 It grows in coastal waters.
-It ranges from Unimak Island, Alaska, and California, but there is more of it north of San Francisco.
+It ranges from Unimak Island, Alaska to California, but there is more of it north of San Francisco.

 Species in the genus Durvillaea are also sometimes called "bull kelp".
 Durvillaea is a genus in the order Fucales and, though superficially similar in appearance, is not a true kelp (all of which are in the order Laminariales).